gretarmark/gretarmark.github.io/_posts/2023-12-02-CandC++-Functions1.md

 ## Pass by Reference

 Call or pass by reference is only supported in C++.
 This is not a part of the C language.
+This is very powerful mechanism of C++.

+In this case, &x is a reference to a and &y is a reference to b.
+Reference is nothing else than "a nickname" for a variable, so a is x and b is y.

+Do references take any memory?
+No, they don't.
+The existing variables are used but they are simply given another name.
+The main function is calling the variables a and b, but the swap function is calling them x and y.
+The formal variables x and y are manipulated and the actual parameters a and b are modified.

+One fact is that a function cannot access the variables of another function directly, it can access indirectly.
+Now we can ask us, how can the swap function then access the parameters a and b in the main function directly when using "pass by reference"?
+In this case, the swap function becomes part of the main function which is not the case with "pass by value" and "pass by address".
+When the main code is running,

 ```C
 int a = 5;   // Data type